slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Negotiation establishes the price (exchange rate between money and value).
 That said, a bad/good negotiation means that you are giving more/less value than receiving for it.

-> *'Pay too much for everything.
-The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-The more you take, the more you can give back in meaningless concessions.
-To negotiate is to have options.

 - «What’s your best out-the-door price? (...)
 Can you do X% below that?
 If you can reach my price, I’ll buy today.»
 - Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'
 - Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'
 - If you want to go fast, let the other part go first.

+To negotiate is to have options.
+Hints:

+- The more you take, the more you can give back in meaningless concessions.
+- When people feel they have a choice, they walk into your trap that much more easily.
+- Tone of voice is a big clue to know with whom we are negotiating.
+The analytical cold guy is very patient.
+The assertive guy (eg. Trump) wants to make it fast.
+For the accomodator, the relationship is the most important.
+- On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.
+- Mirroring and reword. repeating the last one to three words of the other person.
+It opens up people's brain.
+Its' very effective.
+Test the firmness of what they want.
+People didn't even realize it.
+- Instead of details use interesting testimonials that allow people to relate.

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*

-> *'When people feel they have a choice, they walk into your trap that much more easily.'*

 > *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

 > *'Flattery is the infantry of negotiation.' -- Lord Chandos*

-- Tone of voice is a big clue to know with whom we are negotiating:

-> *'The analytical cold guy is very patient;
-The assertive guy (eg. Trump) wants to make it fast;
-For the accomodator, the relationship is the most important'*
+> *'Pay too much for everything.
+The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

 > *'People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.' -- David Mamet*

-> *'On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.'*

-> *'Mirroring and reword. repeating the last one to three words of the other person.
-It opens up people's brain.
-Its' very effective.
-Test the firmness of what they want.
-People didn't even realize it.'*
+> *'Marketers don’t convince.
+Engineers convince.
+Marketers persuade.
+Persuasion appeals to the emotions and to fear and to the imagination.
+Convincing requires a spreadsheet or some other rational device.' -- Seth Godin*

 However always strive to achieve a win-win situation.
 The deal will fall if both sides don't take what they need from it.
 The most dangerous negotiation is the one you don’t know you’re in.